 32. Developing advocacy strategic plans for effective communication: Broad multisectoral plans for effective communication to promote vector control and advocate for political support will be developed by Member States.
 The strategy will target policy-makers, communities and partners, and focus also on raising awareness of all stakeholders including community engagement and mobilization.
+Member States will support advocacy initiatives to reduce costs related to insecticides used for vector control.
 Approaches will be adopted to ensure coordination and harmonization of surveillance and vector control using an integrated and multisectoral approach.
 Communication strategies will inform national plans for continuous involvement and capacity building of community members through appropriate training.

 33. Improving collaboration and coordination: Member States will improve coordination of work on surveillance and control of VBDs and collaboration among stakeholders and partners.
 Clear working mechanisms involving a joint plan of action for prevention, surveillance and control methods with identified roles, responsibilities to fill the gaps, will be established.
 Strategies for mobilizing the resources (human, financial, infrastructural, organizational/institutional) necessary to support vector surveillance and control interventions will be harmonized.
 Member States will operationalize ministerial task forces and implement priority activities through shared responsibilities and roles of all stakeholders to ensure efficiency and sustainability of vector control programmes.
 Subregional communities will be engaged to galvanize coordination and collaborative activities.
+Member States will establish synergies with existing major public health and environmental management initiatives being actively promoted in the Region to reduce vulnerability to climate change and its impacts.